-Nicole Woitowich, PhD, Chair, The WHAM Collaborative; Research Assistant Professor of Medical Social Sciences, Feinberg School of Medicine, Northwestern University; Center Administrator, Institute for Innovations in Developmental Sciences he impact of limited knowledge about women's health relative to men's is far-reaching.
+Nicole Woitowich, PhD, Executive Director, The WHAM Collaborative; Research Assistant Professor of Medical Social Sciences, Feinberg School of Medicine, Northwestern University he impact of limited knowledge about women's health relative to men's is far-reaching.
 Without information on the potential return on investment (ROI) for women's health research, research funders, policymakers, and business leaders lack a basis for altering research investments to improve knowledge of women's health.